IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 Here is an excellent blog on “Why Sine Waves?”

-Figure 6 – Continuous Sine Test Results
+Figure 6 – Continuous Sine test results.

 10 – Amps – This is the current drawn from the utility power circuit during the test.
 It provides a guideline for the selection of the circuit breaker for the amplifier, representing a worst-case scenario with regard to power draw.